andre-st/dotfiles/GAMING.md

     - game-debriefs, detailed analyzes on YouTube or in podcasts
     - game-subreddits with similarly attached people
     - fan-fiction
-- "video games cause violence"
+    - some players omit something, e.g. pause forever before the final boss to give themselves the illusion that the world doesn't stop existing;
-    - "appeal of violent video games to lower educated aggressive adolescent boys"
+        many games are the way and not 2 minute end-sequence
 - "video game addiction"
-    - more likely to affect people who are generally prone to addiction
+    - more likely to affect people who are generally prone to addiction in general
 - "dark patterns"
     - loot boxes, gambling
 - "console wars tribalism", "PS5 elitism", "gaming toxity", brand loyalty